EjiroLaurelD/cicd-kubernetes-project/README.md

-# cicd-kubernetes-project
+# cicd-iaac-kubernetes-project

 ## Project Instructions

-### Everything nneeds to be deployed using Infrastructure as a code approach
+### Everything needs to be deployed using Infrastructure as a code approach
 - Deploy a microservice based architecture on Kubernetes and create a clear Iaac deployment
 - Deploy a web app of your choosing with nginx/httpd frontend proxy and a database (mongo,postresgl etc) backend.
 - Provision the Socks Shop example microservice application https://github.com/microservices-demo/microservices-demo